aregaz/TurtleXmlStorage/README.md

 I also plan to implement couple features in future:
 - [ ] Add configuration file TurtleXmlStorage_Configuration.xml (for example, change file path) where you can specify where to store configuration.xml - in MyDocuments folder or in solution folder.
 - [ ] Separate file handling from XML handling (refactoring).
+- [ ] Store configurations in static variable (in memory) if it was already requested.
+This will minimize requests to the file.
+Optionaly an XML attribute can be added to the configuration XML element to indicate whether in-memory storing is required or not.